 NOREF’s workload is divided between nurturing informal peace initiatives among actors on the ground – both so-called track two and track one-and-a-half initiatives – and supporting more formalised peace negotiations.
 In the latter, such as in Colombia or the Philippines, NOREF contributes hands-on mediation support to processes that are led by facilitators like the Norwegian MFA or the United Nations.
 Our niche expertise includes process logistics and design, the facilitation of military-civilian dialogue, communication in peace processes, and expertise on gender and inclusivity (more under Mediation tools).

-- It is not our job to offer pre-defined solutions to a conflict.
-Real reconciliation must be shaped by the parties to the conflict; our job is to prepare the ground and to facilitate reconciliation.
+- NOREF will not offer externally pre-defined solutions to a conflict.
+Reconciliation must be shaped by the parties to the conflict; NOREF’s task is to prepare the ground and facilitate processes and spaces for communication.

 NOREF was set up in 2008 as a resource centre offering expertise on peacebuilding and conflict resolution.
 Since 2014 our work has developed into more direct, hands-on operations.
 NOREF is a private foundation governed by a board that receives funding from the Norwegian MFA and other international donors.